dortania/OpenCore-Install-Guide/ktext.md

 ### Extras

 * [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip)
-  * Required in macOS 12.3 and later on AMD systems, and on macOS 10.15 and later on dual-socket Intel systems.
+  * Required on macOS 12.3 and later on AMD systems, and on macOS 10.15 and later on dual-socket Intel systems.
   * Affected SMBIOSes:
     * MacPro6,1
     * MacPro7,1